Aleksandr Kronrod: Education

-Kronrod was born in Moscow.
+Kronrod was born on October 22, 1921 in Moscow.
 Growing up, he studied math with D. O. Shklyarsky in school and in 1938 entered the Department of Mechanics and Mathematics at Moscow State University.
 He did his first independent mathematical work as a freshman with Professor Alexander Gelfond.
 Kronrod was honored as a student with the first prize of the Moscow Mathematical Society and was the only person to win the prize twice.

-During World War II he was rejected for military service because at the time graduate level students were exempt.
-They did help to build trenches around Moscow, and when he returned, Kronrod reapplied and was accepted.
+During World War II he was rejected for military service because at the time students of higher classes were given deferments.
+Instead, they helped to build trenches around Moscow, and when he returned, Kronrod reapplied and was accepted.
 He served twice, and was injured twice.
-He was awarded several medals, including Order of the Red Star.
+He was awarded several medals, including the Order of the Red Star.
 The second injury in 1943 hospitalised him for a year and he was discharged from the army in 1944.
 This injury made him an invalid of sorts for life.

-Kronrod was married and about this time his son was born.
-During next four years he continued his studies at the University, simultaneously working at the Atomic Energy Kurchatov Institute.
+Kronrod was married and his son was born in 1943.
+During next four years he continued his studies at the University, simultaneously working, from 1945, in the computational branch of the nuclear energy research and development Kurchatov Institute.
 There he chose to leave pure mathematics and pursue computational mathematics.
 In his last undergraduate year, Kronrod studied with Nikolai Luzin the teacher of many of the Soviet Union's finest scientists.
 Kronrod and Georgy Adelson-Velsky were colleagues and Luzin's last students.
+He graduated with a thesis on the permutations of conditionally convergent series.

-Like his teacher, Kronrod led a series of supplementary seminars for younger mathematics students.
+He then went on to advanced study and teaching.
+Like his teacher Luzin, Kronrod led a series of supplementary seminars for younger mathematics students.
 Unusually for the time, instead of students merely reporting on the content of courses, Kronrod made his students undertake training exercises, even proving basic theorems themselves.
 The preparation required for this reduced the numbers of participants, but those who remained, including Robert Minlos and Anatoli Vitushkin, derived great benefit.
 Vitushkin described him as "witty and friendly".
 At his own request, Kronrod was called simply "Sasha" by his students.
 He was considered to be a prophet in his field.
 The Kronod circle met between 1946 and 1953.
 Kronrod's position was formally at the Institute of Physics, which meant that his students had to register with other advisers, accounting for the decline of the circle into a series of friendly meetings.
-When he defended thesis in 1949, his committee including Mstislav Keldysh, Andrey Kolmogorov and Dmitrii Menshov bypassed the Candidate of Sciences degree and awarded him a Doctor of Sciences degree in the physical-mathematical sciences.
+When he defended thesis in 1949, on the theory of functions of two variables, his committee including Mstislav Keldysh, Andrey Kolmogorov and Dmitrii Menshov bypassed the Candidate of Sciences degree and directly awarded him a Doctor of Sciences degree in the physical-mathematical sciences.

 Kronrod taught at the Moscow Pedagogical Institute.
 Evgenii Landis was a student, early collaborator and one of his biographers.

 During the 1960s he worked on mathematics education in high schools by organizing courses and teaching methods.